 Magazines or products showing significant improvements in testosterone, strength and body composition from ZMA are biased and likely showing misleading charts and results.
 ZMA seems ineffective unless you’re zinc deficient, which can be found out by blood test.
 Read up on other supplements that will provide you with better improvements, for example Creatine and BCAAs.

 - Effects of Zinc Magnesium Aspartate (ZMA) Supplementation on Training Adaptations and Markers of Anabolism and Catabolism.
-Colin D. Wilborn, Chad M. Kerksick, Bill I. Campbell, Lem W. Taylor, Brandon M. Marcello, Christopher J. Rasmussen, Mike C. Greenwood, Anthony Almada, & Richard B. Kreider [Go Up ↩]
+Colin D. Wilborn, Chad M. Kerksick, Bill I. Campbell, Lem W. Taylor, Brandon M. Marcello, Christopher J. Rasmussen, Mike C. Greenwood, Anthony Almada, & Richard B. Kreider [↩]

 - Serum testosterone and urinary excretion of steroid hormone metabolites after administration of a high-dose zinc supplement.
-K Koehler, M K Parr, H Geyer, J Mester and W Schänzer [Go Up ↩]
+K Koehler, M K Parr, H Geyer, J Mester and W Schänzer [↩]